Are you aware of the recent Google core updates?

-That’s not all.
-In order to find out if it was just my website that was affected, I tested a few other websites and I noticed a particular website that tanked from 75-3.
+That was not all about it.
+In order to find out if it was just my website that was affected, I tested a few other websites and I noticed a particular website that tanked from 75-3 in the Page speed test results.
 Yes 3.

-This result really affected my rankings before the net update.
+This result really affected my rankings before the following update.
 From about 5,000,000, I tanked down to 16 million in major rankings.

 Now, can you see the overwhelming result of the update?

 It was massive.
-It really hurt my blog until I figured a way out to fix most of the issues.
+It got my website really hurt until I figured a way out to fix most of the issues.

 Again, In September 2019, Google rolled out another update called September 2019 Core Update.

-There were other updates in between but we’ll focus on this in this post.
+There were other updates in between but we’ll focus on this particular update in this post.

 So the September update according to Google was aimed at providing more relevant and authoritative content to users.